-It can be so easy for Christians to become self-righteous after they have become righteous.
-Any right living we may have acquired needs to morph into mercy not judgment.
-The reason these are blessed is because they also will receive mercy.
-All of us will need mercy at various stages of our life.
-If you do not sow it, you will not reap it.
+Any right living we may have acquired needs to morph into mercy, not judgment.
+The reason the merciful are blessed is that they also will receive mercy.
+All of us will need mercy at throughout our life.
+If we do not sow it, we will not reap it.
 Even the lamenting prophet Jeremiah, known for his blistering pronouncements against Israel, wept for his people daily.
 He knew their only hope lay in the mercy of God.

-Hope is imperative for our mental health.
-We must recall good things that we may have forgotten.
-Negative circumstances push positive mindsets out of mind, thus we must make the decision to recall those good things.
-The things we easily forget in the clouds of guilt are the mercies of God.
+Hope is essential for our mental health.
+Recall good things you've forgotten.
+Negative events push positive thoughts out of mind.
+Make your mind think on good things.
+We easily forget the mercies of God.
 We do wrong and yet we are not consumed because God is compassionate.
-His mercies are new at the start of every day because our failings are fresh every day.
-We fall short of His glory in some way most days of our lives and so we are in need of fresh mercy every day also.
+His mercies are new at the start of every day because our failings recur every day.
+We fall short of His glory every day.
+We are in need of fresh mercy every day.

 Ruth 1:1 Now it came to pass, in the days when the judges ruled, that there was a famine in the land.
 And a certain man of Bethlehem, Judah, went to dwell in the country of Moab, he and his wife and his two sons.

-The story of Naomi in book of Ruth is an amazing demonstration of a person who returned to the house and found mercy.
+The story of Naomi in the book of Ruth is an amazing demonstration of someone who returned to the house of God and found mercy.
 This was a bad time in Israel’s history.
 When critical, judgmental people rule, there will be famine in the land.
 There was no clear leader and everybody did what was right in their own eyes.
-Without clear leadership people will live at their lowest levels.
-Yet in the midst of this terrible time of judgment and famine, we discover an amazing story of love and harvest.
-Elimelech takes his family away from the house of bread and praise for natural, not spiritual reasons.
-They go to the land of Moab, a people descended from Lot’s incest with his eldest daughter.
+Elimelech takes his family away from the house of bread and praise for natural, not spiritual, reasons.
+They go to Moab, a people descended from Lot’s incest with his eldest daughter.
 Where men go, they take their family.
 He wasn’t prepared to pay the price of staying in the land, but searched for comfort rather than character.
-It was only 50 miles way, not far by anyone’s standards, yet far enough to be another, but godless land.
-Death claims Elimelech, away from the life of the house of bread & praise.
+It was only 50 miles away, not far by anyone’s standards, yet far enough to be another land.
+Death claims Elimelech.
 He attempted to escape death in Israel, but it found him in Moab.
 Rather than return, the sons now settle into the land for the next ten years, marrying Orpah and Ruth, both forbidden as wives for Israelites.
 Not only do neither of the marriages produce children, but both sons of Naomi die.
 Naomi is childless and a widow, there is hardly a worse circumstance for anyone to bear.
 How much pain does it take to get us to return to the Lord, to return to the House of God, to do the right thing in any circumstance?